SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 waits for any pending requests to the server to complete.
-(Manually waiting using \"sleep\", or waiting for a particular element to appear, can still be necessary after specific interactions, and when interacting with pages that don\'t use the Lightning UI.)
+(Manually waiting using \"sleep\", or waiting for a particular element to appear, can still be necessary after specific interactions, and when interacting with pages that don't use the Lightning UI.)

 ## API Keywords